+I neither seek pleasure nor shun pain.
+Sometimes I seek pain and shun pleasure.
 I broke a 2 day fast.
 Fasting is one of the disciplines in my regimen.
 They last from 1 day to 2 weeks.
 I fast at the urging of the Soul, which dictates the duration and terms.
-I fast for clarity, for penance, for cleansing, for insight, to discipline the body and mind.
-There are benefits to fasting.
-Fasting promotes blood sugar control by reducing insulin resistance; improves blood pressure, triglyceride and cholesterol levels; reduces inflammation; protects brain health; boosts metabolism; increases growth hormone secretion; and slows the aging process.
-I do not subject myself to the rigors of fasting for these benefits, but to submit the body and mind to the dominion of that innermost voice my little self trusts.
+I fast for clarity, for penance, for cleansing, for insight, to discipline the body and to restore balance to the mind.
+By balance of mind, I mean a reseting of the molecules that control motivation, reward, focus, and attention.

 “The combination of breath work and cold plunges is very effective,” says Kevin Davison, a Maui naturopathic physician who specializes in regenerative medicine.
 “First you’re increasing lymphatic flow through the breathing.
 That recruits lymphocytes and natural killer cells into the bloodstream—they’re the cells that are out there looking for invading bacteria, viruses, and pathogens.
 Then the cold plunge kicks that in even more.
 So you’re getting your whole system jumped up to the next level of immune protection.”

 But, as with fasting, I do not subject myself to the discipline for these benefits alone- as beneficial as they are.
 "Doing things - even small things - that make you uncomfortable will help you get strong," asserts ultra-athlete David Goggins.